Hamsa Sridhar Bastani

 Bio

 I primarily teach OIDD 321: Introduction to Management Science, for which I received multiple Wharton Teaching Excellence Awards.
 I currently serve as an Associate Editor for Operations Research, M&SOM and OR Letters.
 I serve on the Steering Committee for the Penn Center for Health Incentives and Behavioral Economics and on the statistics advisory committee for the AHA Food is Medicine Initiative.
-Outside academia, I serve on the Scientific Advisory Board of HiredScore on mitigating hiring bias.
+Outside academia, I serve on the Workday AI Advisory Board.

 Selected Papers